Rahu-Ketu Main Page

 Professor Rahu teaching in classroom-2 in Makara = collections of structures: laws and rules, knowledge and wealth of government , skeletons, bones, stone, architectural assets

 Professor Rahu teaching in classroom-2 in Kumbha = collections of associations, knowledge of networks, social-progress mass movements ,, treasuries of systematic knowledge such as cosmology and economics

 Professor Rahu teaching in classroom-2 in Meena =

 Great Leap Forward via Treasuries: Lineage history, valuable goods and conserved knowledge

 During periods of Rahu in bhava-2 (or His co-tenant or His lord) Professor Rahu teaching in classroom-2 has scheduled a Great Leap Forward in matters of food, family, and finance.

 Rahu periods signal a sudden advance to a higher level of social privilege via a shape-shifting change.

 Instinct to self-elevate , by-passing the conventional steps, via:

-During the mahadasha of Rahu and bhukti periods of Rahu, there may be a sudden spring forward from the customary limitations of the family history into new behaviors which match the customs of a"higher" social echelon.
+During the mahadasha of Rahu and bhukti periods of Rahu, there may be a sudden spring forward from the customary limitations of the family history into new behaviors which match the folkways, ancient customs, and established cultural norms of a higher social echelon.